Our Writers

 Philip Glascoe

-Concurrently, I augmented my experience of dramatic work by using the lines ofother playwrights in an acting company, also run by the Marlowe; here my understanding of stagecraft benefitted from the generosity of other members of the company.
+Concurrently, I augmented my experience of dramatic work by using the lines of other playwrights in an acting company, also run by the Marlowe Theatre; here my understanding of stagecraft benefitted from the generosity of other members of the company.

-Covid brought my acting career to an end, but not before I appeared in several Shakespeare productions including Richard III (in the Cathedral Crypt) and the Tempest, which toured venues across Kent.
-Perhaps the most stunning was Return of the Uknown (honouring the Unknown Warrier and the Centenary of the Armistice) in November 2018 at the Dover Cruise Terminal, on a stage more than a quarter of mile long (we moved the audience around) with a cast of over nine hundred.
+Covid-19 brought my acting career to an end, but not before I appeared in several Shakespeare productions including Richard III (in the Cathedral Crypt) and The Tempest, which toured venues across Kent.
+Perhaps the most stunning was Return of the Unknown (honouring the Unknown Warrier and the Centenary of the Armistice) in November 2018 at the Dover Cruise Terminal, on a stage more than a quarter of mile long (we moved the audience around) with a cast of over nine hundred.

 Paul McNally